7 Principles of Universal Design

 Many still believe universal design is only about the built environment.
 Others believe universal design is a one-size-fits-all approach which means designers cannot be creative.
 Indeed, it requires a good deal of thought and creativity.

 There is one other important misconception and that is, universal design is about access standards.
+This is where the term “universal access” belongs – it is not the same as universal design.
 Building, product and web standards are about compliance.
 Universal design is about creative designs that include compliance to relative standards.

 A world comfortable for all